Last updated January 6th, 2023.

 Similar to Korea, there are no limits whatsoever on the types of properties that foreigners can buy in Japan.
 You can own fully freehold land and structures in your own name here.

 Yet Japan is another country that we wouldn’t recommend for real estate investment purposes.
-Thanks to factors like natural disasters, structures in tend to lose their value after a couple of decades.
+Due to natural disasters such as earthquakes, structures tend to lose their value after a few decades.
 Meanwhile, Japan’s aging population puts its real estate market in decline.

 Additionally, like many of its neighbors, Japan’s immigration policies are restrictive.
-And owning property in the country doesn’t give you the right to live there.
-You’ll need a work, business, or some other type of visa to live in Japan full-time.
+Owning property in the country alone doesn’t give you the right to live here.
+You’ll need a work, business, or other type of visa to live in Japan full-time.

-Therefore, while buying land as a foreigner in Japan might be possible, we couldn’t suggest doing so unless you intend on actually moving there.
+Therefore, while buying land as a foreigner in Japan might be possible, we couldn’t suggest doing so unless you fully intend on actually moving here.

 Singapore

-In Singapore, foreigners can legally own condos, houses, and even freehold land.
-Singapore is one of the easiest countries in Asia to buy a condo.
+In Singapore, you can legally own condos, houses, and even freehold land regardless of nationality.
+While owning a landed house is complicated as a foreigner (even if possible), Singapore is absoutely one of the easiest countries in Asia to buy a freehold condo.

-Such an approval requires a very large purchase (think over $20 million worth of land).
-It must additionally prove that the purchase “benefits Singapore’s economy” – a purposefully vague phrasing which in practice, appears like it’s getting stricter each year.
+Such an approval requires a substantial investment (consider $30 million worth of land).
+It must also prove that the purchase “benefits Singapore’s economy” – a purposefully vague phrase which appears to get stricter each year.

-On top of those restrictions, Singapore’s housing market is also among the world’s most expensive and becoming a permanent resident here is difficult.
+On top of those restrictions, Singapore’s housing market is also one of the world’s most expensive, and it’s not an easy feat to become a permanent resident there.

 Thus, while Singapore can be a great place for banking or storing your wealth, it isn’t always the most favorable for real estate transactions.

-Personally, we think neighboring Malaysia is a far better investment if you’re looking for one of the rare places where foreigners can own land in Asia.
+In our opinion, neighboring Malaysia is a far better investment if you’re looking for one of the rare places in Asia where foreigners can own land.

 Skip the Next Western Recession